Last Updated December 16, 2021

 - Administering the relationship between and serving investors and clients

-- Business operations, including but not limited to: securing credit or financing; managing administrative and operational matters; administering our service provider, contractor, and vendor relationships and services; auditing; conducting research and analysis; designing and improving operations, products, and services; and managing risk
+- Business operations, including but not limited to: securing credit or financing; managing administrative and operational matters; administering our service provider, contractor, and vendor relationships and services; auditing; conducting research and analysis; designing and improving operations, products, and services; operating our customer service and respond to inquiries; operating our website; and managing risk

 - Marketing our products and services